Christian Tybring-Gjedde

-Christian Tybring-Gjedde (born 8 August 1963) is a Norwegian politician who represents the Progress Party.
+Christian Tybring-Gjedde (born 8 August 1963) is a Norwegian politician who represented the Progress Party until 2024.
 He has been a member of the Norwegian parliament since 2005, and was the leader of the Progress Party's Oslo chapter from 2010 to 2014.

-He is most widely known for his opposition to immigration, especially Muslim immigration, and rejects the scientific consensus on climate change.
+He is most widely known for his opposition to immigration, especially Muslim immigration.

 He believes immigration policy to be the single most important political issue facing Norwegian society.
 In 2014 he released his book about immigration politics titled Mens orkesteret fortsetter å spille (While the orchestra continues to play).
 In 2018 and 2020 he put forward U.S. President Donald Trump as a candidate for the Nobel Peace Prize; any member of parliament may propose candidates.

-He has been described by some media commentators and scholars as far-right, anti-immigrant and Islamophobic, and is a leading figure in a party faction that seeks to declare Norway a patriotic beacon.
+He has been described by some media commentators and scholars as far-right, anti-immigrant and Islamophobic, and is a leading figure in a party faction that seeks to declare Norway a "patriotic beacon".
 Previously, his pro-Russian views were criticised by Norwegian conservatives, but since the 2022 Russian invasion of Ukraine he has sided with Ukraine and NATO against "Russian imperialism" and Russia's "brutal and unprovoced attack".
-The Local Norway describes him as "one of Norway's most controversial anti-immigration politicians" and political scientist Sindre Bangstad has described him as one of the "main traffickers in extreme right-wing rhetorical tropes about Islam and Muslims" in Norway.
+The Local describes him as "one of Norway's most controversial anti-immigration politicians" and political scientist Sindre Bangstad has described him as one of the "main traffickers in extreme right-wing rhetorical tropes about Islam and Muslims" in Norway.
 Tybring-Gjedde was a civil servant in the Ministry of Defence before he entered politics.

+In July 2024, Tybring-Gjedde was expelled from the Progress Party for comments made regarding its nomination process in Oslo.